Senate confirms ex-coal lobbyist to lead U.S. environment regulator

 The corn and oil industries have conflicting interests when it comes to biofuels like ethanol, which compete with petroleum for market share.

-All five senators had met with Wheeler in February over the issue and voted to approve Wheeler on Thursday.
+All five senators had met with Wheeler earlier in February over the issue and voted to approve Wheeler on Thursday.

+Michelle Bloodworth, president of America’s Power (ACCCE), a coal industry lobby group said Wheeler was a “thoughtful leader who understands the need for sensible environmental policies.”

 Additional reporting by Valerie Volcovici; Editing by Peter Cooney and Marguerita Choy